llecaroz/JOCheckboxTreeTable/README.md

 New features
 ============
+- popupMenu feature implemented in ExtendedTreeTableModel for displaying popup on nodes
 - Model now inheriting from ExtendedTreeTableModel can now receive double clicks on leafs and columns
 - For resolving Sun-IP Licensing issues, removed links to AbstractTreeTableModel & TreeTableModel, now inheriting from org.swinglabs.swingx
 - The ExtendedTreeTableModel methods now receives some TreeNodeObject as parameters and the get.
 As Consequence, a node implementing the TreeNodeObject can: